maryis/springBootServices/viewWithSecurity/ReadMe.md

 --------------@requestBody vs @@ModelAttribute-----------------------------
 You can't use form-data or x-www-form-urlencoded with @RequestBody, they are used when the binding is @ModelAttribute.
 @ModelAttribute : working in spring mvc with forms
 @requestBody : working in spring mvc with rest(json)
 @RequestParam :  working in spring mvc with url query
 @pathVariable :  working in spring mvc with url last part
 ---------------------------@ResponseStatus----------------------------------
 in Spring @ResponseStatus marks a method or exception class with the status code and reason message that should be returned.
- The status code is applied to the HTTP response when the handler method is invoked, or whenever the specified exception is thrown.
+The status code applied to the HTTP response when the handler method invoked, or whenever the specified exception thrown.
 It overrides status information set by other means, like ResponseEntity or redirect:.
 ---------------------------ResponseEntity-----------------------------------
 in Spring ResponseEntity represents an HTTP response, including headers, body, and status.
-While @ResponseBody puts the return value into the body of the response, ResponseEntity also allows us to add headers and status code. in our mvc Controllers, we can return a ResponseEntity that contains every thing(we can set headers, body and status) to return data(not model) somebody said do nou overuse it, user @responseBody and ResponseStatus instead
+While @ResponseBody puts the return value into the body of the response, ResponseEntity also allows us to add headers and status code. in our mvc Controllers, we can return a ResponseEntity that contains every thing(we can set headers, body and status) to return data(not model) somebody said do not overuse it, user @responseBody and ResponseStatus instead
 ----------------------------Exception handling------------------------------
 Spring MVC offers no default (fall-back) error page out-of-the-box(in contrary to spring boot) The most common way to set a default error page has always been the SimpleMappingExceptionResolver